Lincoln-LM/sv-live-map/README.md

 sv-live-map reads tera raid encounter info directly from the flatbuffer binary in memory, this means that this repo does not need to contain serialized encounter information.
 This encounter info is then used to predict the generation of raid dens from their seeds and the player's current story progress, also stored in memory.
 All relevant read/derived information is then displayed to the user via the graphical user interface.

+The program also supports automatically date skipping until a target is found.

 The main purpose of this project is to show off [elegant parsing of flatbuffer binaries in python](./sv_live_map_core/raid_enemy_table_array.py), documenting the structure of the binaries used in SV, test out [binary parsing with bytechomp](sv_live_map_core/raid_block.py), test out [modern-looking python gui with customtkinter](./main_gui), new features of python 3.11.0, as well as provide an alternative tool for reading raid data via sys-botbase.